 Let’s be honest: managing cash flow in a home care agency can feel like a constant battle.
 Delayed payments from Medicaid, Medicare, or private insurance can create stressful gaps between paying your caregivers and getting paid for your services.
 A cash advance is the perfect bridge for these gaps, but it’s important to keep a close eye on your money.
 Regularly review your bank statements and track your income and expenses.
 Understanding the rhythm of your agency’s cash flow helps you anticipate shortfalls and make smarter financial decisions.
 This habit will help you determine exactly when you need funding and how much you can comfortably repay.

-Work With Your Funding Provider
+Build a Good Relationship With Your Provider

 Your funding provider should be more than just a source of cash; they should be a partner in your agency’s success.
 Don’t be afraid to communicate with them.
 If you have questions about your repayment schedule or are anticipating a change in your revenue, reach out and talk to them.
 At Funding4HomeCare, we specialize in the home care industry, so we understand the unique challenges you face.
 We’re here to work with you to find a solution that fits your agency’s needs.
 Keeping an open line of communication ensures a smooth process and helps you get the most out of your funding.
 When you’re ready, you can get funding from a team that gets it.